merenlab/merenlab.org/tutorials/interactive-interface/index.md

 [![manual](images/data-raw.png)](images/data-raw.png){:.center-img .width-50}

 Because we haven't provided any specific organization, anvi'o organizes all samples alphabetically (very smart, anvi'o, really, thanks).
 But we will recover that.
-While we are here, though, click "save state" and save a default state so we don't have to press draw every time we run the interface going forward (later we will update that state).

 {:.notice}
 If you press `m` on your keyboard, you can toggle the information window on